thunderk/spacetac/README.md

 and "energy >= 3" to be equipped.
 A ship that does not meet these requirements will not be able to use the equipment.

+Skills are defined by the player, using points given while leveling up.
-Like for attributes, skill values are controlled by equipments, effects and level up.
+As for attributes, skill values may also be altered by equipments.

 If an equipped item has a requirement of "time skill >= 2", that the ship has "time skill" of exactly 2, and that a temporary effect of "time skill -1" is active, the requirement is no longer fulfilled and the equipped